© 2018 Raymond Chase, All rights reserved

 The result is an altitude alert and monitoring solution that was designed from the ground up to mimic the capabilities and safety features that I myself use everyday at work flying the "jet".
 But at a FRACTION of the cost of a panel mounted unit.

-I've been using AltitudeAlert in my Commander since its inception and consider it to be an invaluable tool, especially while flying IFR.
+I've been using AltitudeAlert in my Commander (and now Centurion) since its inception and consider it to be an invaluable tool, especially while flying IFR.
 My hope is that all pilots of small general aviation aircraft can benefit from the safety features that AltitudeAlert provides.
 Making flying IFR and VFR flying safer and more enjoyable.

 Raymond Chase, the designer and engineer of AltitudeAlert has been a professional pilot for over 20 years and currently flies B737s for a major US airline.